 If you’re like Sara, what you need to know is that this isn’t depression but rather a time of transition, and extra rest, accepting help from others and reaching out to others – even if just to vent – through chatting, email or whatever works for you, is a healthy strategy.
 Share your feelings and ask for support, advice and information.

-But what Jane is experiencing is another story.
-She’s withdrawing and losing interest in others, a classic sign of developing postpartum depression (PPD) that may affect as many as 20 percent of postpartum moms.
-Experts want to know if you’re experiencing PPD and are ready to help.
-Talk to your care provider while pregnant to ask who you should call if these feelings emerge post-birth, especially if you experienced PPD with a previous pregnancy.
+But what Taylor is experiencing is another story.
+She’s withdrawn and has lost interest in others, a classic sign of developing postpartum depression (PPD) that may affect as many as 20 percent of postpartum moms.
+Talk to your pregnancy care provider while pregnant to ask who you should call if these feelings emerge post-birth, especially if you experienced PPD with a previous pregnancy.

-Experiencing depression is real – and with postpartum depression it’s a real healthcare emergency.
-It’s not just in your head and you may not just get over it without harming yourself or your baby.
-Your healthcare provider will help you get counseling, medication if needed and plug into the social networks needed for the support to successfully treat this syndrome.
-Don’t suffer in silence; help is there for you and your baby.
+Experiencing depression is real – and postpartum depression is a healthcare emergency.
+It’s not just in your head.
+Your healthcare provider can help you find counseling, prescribe medicine, and connect you with local or online support groups to successfully treat this condition.
+Don’t suffer in silence; help is available for you and your baby.

 If you answer yes to any of the following questions, talk to your healthcare provider about whether you may be developing more than the baby blues.
 Are you or have you: